-Forget potatoes: The natural buttery sweetness of these delicious parsnip fries pairs beautifully with the exotic spiciness of a harissa mayo.
-Frying them in tallow—high in conjugated linoleum acid, or CLA—gives them a golden, crunchy exterior.
+Forget potatoes: the natural buttery sweetness of these delicious parsnip fries pairs beautifully with the exotic spiciness of a harissa mayo.
+Frying them in tallow, which is high in conjugated linoleic acid, or CLA, gives them a golden, crunchy exterior.

-I choose grass-fed, hormone- and antibiotic-free tallow, which can definitely get a bit pricy (which is why I get tallow coconut oil, coconut manna and lard from Thrive Market).
+I choose grass-fed, hormone and antibiotic-free tallow, which can definitely get a bit pricey, which is why I get tallow, coconut oil, coconut manna, and lard from Thrive Market.
 They offer many of the products I use every day at a discounted price.
 For instance, in this recipe I used Fatworks Tallow, which would be around $17 a jar at a regular health food store.
-Since I use a lot of this stuff, I get mine from Thrive Market, where I save more than $3 per jar, and it’s delivered to my front door.
+By buying it from Thrive Market I save more than $3 per jar.
+And it’s delivered to my front door!

-With kids, sauces are like magic- they get kids to love foods they normally wouldn’t like.
-We never eat vegetable oils, so store bought mayo is out, but homemade mayo or healthy pre-made mayo (this is the only one I’ve found) is an awesome alternative. .
+With kids, dipping sauces are like magic.
+They get kids to love foods they normally wouldn’t like.
+We never eat vegetable oils, so store-bought mayo is out, but homemade mayo or healthy pre-made mayo (this is the only one I’ve found) is an awesome alternative …

 Sriracha is popular these days, but when it comes to versatile spicy condiments, harissa reigns supreme.
 Though traditional recipes for this North African spice blend vary from region to region, all versions share a deep, earthy flavor.
 This recipe combines harissa’s aromatic warmth with the rich, creamy mayonnaise to create a perfectly balanced dip.

 Parsnip Fries with Harissa Mayo Recipe

 - Peel the parsnips and cut them lengthwise into fry-sized sticks.